OWASP/www-chapter-chicago/index.md

 Updates on Social Media and Mailing List
 ---------------------
-Please follow OWASP Chicago Chapter on <a href="https://twitter.com/OWASPChicago">Twitter</a> | <a href="https://www.meetup.com/OWASP-Chicago-Chapter/">MeetUp</a> | <a href="https://www.linkedin.com/groups/4049846">LinkedIn</a>

 ## Participation
-The Open Web Application Security Project (OWASP) is a nonprofit foundation that works to improve the security of software.
-All of our projects ,tools, documents, forums, and chapters are free and open to anyone interested in improving application security.
+The Open Worldwide Application Security Project (OWASP) is a nonprofit foundation that works to improve the security of software.
+All of our projects, tools, documents, forums, and chapters are free and open to anyone interested in improving application security.

 Chapters are led by local leaders in accordance with the [Chapter Leader Handbook](/www-policy/rules-of-procedure/chapter-handbook).
 Financial contributions should only be made online using the authorized online donation button.
 To be a SPEAKER at ANY OWASP Chapter in the world simply review the [speaker agreement](/www-policy/speaker-agreement) and then contact the local chapter leader with details of what OWASP Project, independent research, or related software security topic you would like to present.